hydephp/develop/docs/creating-content/managing-assets.md

 ### When Should Assets be Compiled?

-The `_media/app.css` file that comes with Hyde contains TailwindCSS for all classes that are used in the default Blade views, as well as the HydeFront custom styles.
+The `_media/app.css` file that comes with Hyde contains TailwindCSS for all classes that are used in the default Blade views, as well as the HydeFront component styles.
 If you want to customize the Tailwind settings or add custom styles, you will need to recompile the styles yourself.

 For example, if you customize the Blade views and add new classes or add new classes in Blade-based pages, you may need to compile the assets yourself to get the new styles.